 A good thing is that they come with songs that have lesson mode on them.
 This allows the musician to play along to songs and learn at their own pace.
 Having a big sound-bank is also a big plus for keyboards.

 If you would like to see my favorite portable keyboards, check them out here.
 These are all options similar to the CT-X700 and I think you’ll enjoy this list.

 It is MIDI capable and has a USB port so you can connect it to a PC or laptop.
 In this day and age, the MIDI controller is becoming more and more popular.

-Read more about why I love the MIDI keyboard here.
 Having an instrument that can connect and control sounds via MIDI is important as it continues to gain popularity.
 If you’re a beginner, you can get more out of this by experiencing the power of MIDI with your laptop or PC.

 My Experience With Keyboards